Implementation of Computation

 performance, minimum energy) out of our physical building blocks (

-do we describe computations?
-How do we characterize the requirements
+we describe computations?
+How do we characterize the requirements of a

 specification to a substrate, automatically filling in necessary